 Experience and qualifications for success

-- Master’s Degree in anthropology, archaeology, history, or a closely related field required.
+- Bachelor’ degree in environmental planning, science, archaeology, biology, or a related field

 SWCA Environmental Consultants is a growing employee-owned firm, providing a full spectrum of environmental services.
 With offices across the United States, SWCA is one of the largest environmental compliance firms and ranks among Engineering News-Record’s Top 200 Environmental Firms.